-Tiramisu has to be one of my favorite desserts.
-There’s nothing like layers of coffee soaked sponge cake and creamy mascarpone topped with cocoa powder.
-Although this is not the traditional recipe, it’s tiramisu revamped!
-It will still bring a smile.
-After all, tiramisu does mean “pick me up”.
-Lady fingers are crumbled together with Ferrero Rocher hazelnut nougat filled chocolates.
-A food processor is highly recommnended to get that crumbly textured layer.
-Espresso balsamic is added, giving it a nice coffee flavor with a fruity touch.
-The traditional recipe calls for raw eggs but this one is eggless, only whipped cream and mascarpone are used.
-Recipe may be doubled or even tripled to make a trifle.
+Tiramisu has to be one of our favorite desserts, and there is nothing like layers of coffee-soaked sponge cake and creamy mascarpone topped with cocoa powder.
+Although this is not the traditional recipe, consider it a tiramisu revamped!
+Ladyfingers are crumbled together with Ferrero Rocher hazelnut nougat-filled chocolates.
+We recommend a food processor to get that crumbly textured layer.
+The Espresso Balsamic gives it a nice coffee flavor with a fruity touch.
+The traditional tiramisu recipe calls for raw eggs, but this one is eggless, only whipped cream and mascarpone.
+You may double or even triple the recipe to make a trifle.
 It’s sure to be a crowd pleaser!

 Makes eight 5 oz. servings.

 3 tablespoons Espresso Balsamic

 2 tablespoons cane sugar

 1 tsp vanilla powder or vanilla extract (non-alcoholic)